lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 # Terminology
 This section defines the terminology and acronyms used in this document.

 * Abort.
-A type of data unit used by an endpoint involved in on-going fragmented packet transmission or reception in order to signal the other endpoint that the on-going fragmented packet transmission process is being aborted.
+A fragment format to signal the other end-point that the on-going fragment transmission is stopped and finished.

-* ACK.
-Acknowledgment.
-A data unit used in two of the fragmentation modes defined in this specification, which is sent by a fragment receiver to report on successful or unsuccessful reception of a set of fragments.
+* ACK (Acknowledgment).
+A fragment format used to report the success or unsuccess reception of a set of fragments.

 * All-0.
 The fragment format for the last frame of a window that is not the last one of a packet (see Window in this glossary).

 * All-1.
 The fragment format for the last frame of the packet.

 * All-0 empty.
 An All-0 fragment without a payload.
-It is used to request the Bitmap when the Retransmission Timer expires, in a window that is not the last one of a packet.
+It is used to request the ACK with the encoded Bitmap when the Retransmission Timer expires, in a window that is not the last one of a packet.

 * All-1 empty.
 An All-1 fragment without a payload.
-It is used to request the Bitmap when the Retransmission Timer expires in the last window of a packet.
+It is used to request the ACK with the encoded Bitmap when the Retransmission Timer expires in the last window of a packet.

 * App: LPWAN Application.
 An application sending/receiving IPv6 packets to/from the Device.